State Machines in C

 Implement State Machine in C

-State machine for a stoplight controller is shown as Figure 5.
+The state machine for a stoplight controller is shown in Figure 5.

 Figure 5: Stoplight Controller

-A state diagram can be implement in three main ways: Nested Switch, the State Pattern, and State Tables.
+A state diagram can be implemented in three main ways: Nested Switch, the State Pattern, and State Tables.

 State Machines v.s.
 Flowcharts

 Maybe you will confuse state machines with flowcharts.
 The most important difference between state machines and flowcharts is that the state machines perform to next actions (state) only in response to explicit events, they are event-driven.
 In contrast, flowcharts do not need to be triggered by events; they are used to describe the progression of the task from beginning to end, step by step.